mheap/nexmo-developer/_documentation/en/application/overview.md

 ---
 title: Overview
 meta_title: Application version 2 Overview
 Description: A Vonage API application contains the security and configuration information you need to connect to Vonage endpoints and use the Vonage APIs.
-(Nexmo is now Vonage)
 navigation_weight: 1
 ---